 If you’d like a taste of classical music in India, head further north to Jalandhar in Punjab for the Harivallabh Sangeet Sammelan for the intimate baithak style performance.
 In true guru-shishya tradition, the audience sits on the ground and the artist on an elevated seat.
 Started in 1875, the event is held near the Samadhi (resting place) of Saint Harballabh from December 27th-30th.

-Maharashtra tops Ayaan’s list of favourite states for classical music in India.
-In Mumbai, Nehru Centre in Worli, Ravindra Natya Mandir in Prabhadevi, NCPA at Nariman Point, Asiatic Society in Fort and Shanmukhananda Hall in Sion host historic concerts.
+Maharashtra tops Ayaan’s list of favorite states for classical music in India.
+In Mumbai, Nehru Center in Worli, Ravindra Natya Mandir in Prabhadevi, NCPA at Nariman Point, Asiatic Society in Fort and Shanmukhananda Hall in Sion host historic concerts.
 Elephanta Caves (the Elephanta Festival is held annually in March), Bandra Fort and the Gateway of India are the new popular outdoor spaces where musicians perform in jugalbandi with the Arabian Sea.

 The chemistry is evident as the Khans play together during a spontaneous jugalbandi at Siri Fort © Farah Gherda